 Michele is a veteran of the days when we were a tiny little operation in Shortsville.
 She's still with us, though often out of the office digging through a ramshackle building talking the value of timbers with demo-guys.
 In addition to buying wood, she manages our wholesale sales, and our barn crew.
 Michele's most happy, however, spending her time with her two beautiful daughters, her guitar riffing son Evan & her Remington 1100, given to her by her beloved Dan.

-Previously one of our "wood mavericks" and now working closely with Rick on all things production and with a special focus on our dust collection project.
+Previously one of our "wood mavericks", Patrick now works closely on all things production with a special focus on our shipping, receiving, and storage.
 Pat has proven himself to be a dedicated, invested co-worker bringing new ideas and a strong work ethic to the mill.
 He can operate a forklift with seamless precision and retains a vast amount of 'what's where' knowledge for our Farmington mill.